hammal/cbadc/docs/source/control-bounded_converters.rst

 Specifically, the conversion process is divided into three main components.

-The :doc:`analog system (AS) <analog_system>`, which preconditions the input signal by amplifying desired signal characteristics while suppressing undesired signal characteristics.
-Note that the AS is fully analog system.
+The :doc:`analog system (AS) <analog_system>`, preconditions the input signal by amplifying desired, while suppressing undesired, signal characteristics.
+Note that the AS is a fully analog system.
 Additionally, the A/D converter's overall conversion performance is directly linked to the amount of amplification provided in this stage.

-The :doc:`digital control (DC) <digital_control>`, stabilizes the AS by observing a sampled and quantized version of the internal AS states and based on these observations provide a control signal :math:`\mathbf{s}[k]` which is feed back into the AS (via a digital-to-analog (D/A) conversion step).
+The :doc:`digital control (DC) <digital_control>` stabilizes the AS by observing a sampled and quantized version of the internal AS states and, based on these observations, provide a control signal :math:`\mathbf{s}[k]` which is fed back into the AS (via a digital-to-analog (D/A) conversion step).
 The goal of DC is to (physically) bound the internal AS states.
 The DC ability to bound the AS states will directly affect the overall conversion performance.
 In contrast to the AS,